-If there is a bad thing about Labor Day, it is that it too often becomes laborious.
+If there is a bad thing about long holiday weekends, it is that they too often becomes laborious.
 Somehow we’re stuck in traffic, the kids are screaming, the flight is delayed, and you feel a million miles away from a corn salad and rib eye like those shown here.

-If you have the luxury of beating the traffic or staying put this year, consider letting that simplistic approach apply to the food, too.
+If you’re staying put this year, consider letting that simplistic approach apply to the food, too.
 Traveling?
 The rules can still apply.
 Truly take the labor out of the holiday.
-Tomatoes on toast; raw corn salads; big grilled steaks; punch for a crowd.
+Fresh peppers on the grill; raw corn salads; big grilled steaks; punch for a crowd.
 Can you do less?
 You can do less.
 Here’s how.

 When it’s this hot, lead with fruits, vegetables and liquids.
 What better to wash down fruity tomato bruschetta than fruity rosé sangria?
 Brimming with peaches and berries, it’s the make-ahead, big-batch cocktail of your dreams.
 Lillet and cranberry add unexpected bright notes to the base of rosé wine, raspberries and stone fruit.
 You can even add lime slices or strawberries for more flavor and color.